joker-b/botzo/_posts/2017-07-19-The-New-Fuji-Chrome-Fujifilm-X-and-Chromebook.md

 This article presents a little guide for how you can use a modern Chromebook with your Fuji (and other) digital cameras, and a comparison against a common alternative: a Mac laptop.
 It's an ongoing project, and several people have already chipped-in valuable advice.

-The illustration above shows the _many_ &quot;picture flow&quot; possibilities of using Fujifilm X-Series cameras and a Chromebook.
-You probably only need coose a couple to be hudely productive.
+The illustration above shows the _many_ &quot;picture flow&quot; possibilities for using Fujifilm X-Series cameras and a Chromebook.
+You probably only need choose a couple to be hugely productive.
 The green-shaded nodes in this chart represent places I think of as &quot;end points&quot; in the workflow-- where photos are either stored or shared.
 Photos flow from the camera to one or more of these end points (or into the trash!).

 The blue arrows and blue-bordered boxes show parts of the process where we can exploit Chrome's new Android apps, while the orange arrows show connections via Chrome web browser.

 I'll go through workflow options in more detail later on.
-It might look a bit complex, but compare to trying to post photos from your Mac directory onto an Instagram story...
+It might look a bit complex, but in practice usually simple: compare to trying to post photos from your Mac directory onto an **Instagram** story -- with Chromebook, you just run Instagram.
+For Mac... _esta complicado._

 > ## Executive Summary
 >
-> The Chromebook can do a mostly-functional job as a cheap travel companion computer, as long as you're not needing high-volume processing (in other words, I wouldn't edit wedding shoots on it).
+> The Chromebook can do a mostly-functional job as a light &amp; cheap knockaround/travel computer, as long as you're not needing high-volume processing (in other words, I wouldn't edit wedding shoots on it).
 The Chromebook can run native Android apps, which allows you to use all the features of mobile-centric services like Instagram Stories or WeChat Memories, services that are _otherwise unavailable_ on a Mac or PC; this includes Fujifilm Camera Remote and Instax printing, right from the laptop.
 It can control your PC at home remotely.
 Some models also have a built-in high-quality stylus.
 These can be worthy trade-offs to a traditional laptop's speedier CPU.

 ## The $350 Challenger